-Reducing the amount of cellular data you need to purchase with your mobile plan is one of the easiest ways you can save a good chunk of money every single month.
+Reducing the amount of mobile data you need to purchase with your mobile plan is one of the easiest ways you can save a good chunk of money every single month.
 Everyone’s need for cellular data use is going to vary, but using the following framework and tips, I’ve frequently been able to limit cellular data use to 1 GB per month and less (sometimes far less).
 And at 1 or 2 GB per month, you’ll have access to the cheapest data plans and cheapest Wi-Fi hotspot plans available – typically at a cost of $25 per month or less.

 Taking 30 minutes, just 1-time, to implement the following tips on your iPhone or Android device should allow most to cut their mobile data usage drastically to under 1-2 GB per month, and could easily save you hundreds of dollars per year.
 That’s a pretty good return on our time investment.
 Get ready to geek out.